progressEdd/projects/README.md

 # projects
-Projects I made for classes or research
+Projects I made for research or in my free time